-Through the Pediatric Pancreas Center at Children’s Hospital Colorado, an experienced team of gastroenterologists, endocrinologists, anesthesiologists, radiologists, pulmonologists, surgeons, nurses, nutritionists and psychologists works together to use the most advanced technology and family-based care to diagnose and treat pancreatic disorders in children.
-As the only multidisciplinary team specializing in pediatric pancreatic disorders in the Rocky Mountain region, we see a wide range of patients from infants through young adults.
+Our multidisciplinary team of gastroenterologists, endocrinologists, anesthesiologists, radiologists, pulmonologists, surgeons, nurses, nutritionists and psychologists use the most advanced technology and family-based care to diagnose and treat pancreatic disorders in children of all ages.

 Pancreatic disease occurs when the pancreas, an organ near the stomach that helps the body digest food and regulate blood sugar, does not work properly, becomes inflamed or injured or develops growths.

 While a healthy pancreas produces enzymes to aid in digestion of food and hormones (such as insulin) to control blood sugar and maintain energy, an inflamed pancreas (called pancreatitis) can cause severe abdominal pain and other health problems.
 Children with acute pancreatitis typically look and feel quite ill and require medical attention.
 Some may require hospitalization.

 While most children recover completely after a bout of pancreatitis, some may have recurrent (repeated) attacks or develop scarring and long-term problems in their pancreas, called chronic pancreatitis.
 Attacks of pancreatitis or chronic pancreatitis can lead to other health problems, such as chronic pain, malnutrition and diabetes.

 Our program treats children with all forms of pancreatic disorders, including:

 Acute, recurrent and chronic pancreatitis

 Complications of pancreatitis, including fluid collections (pseudocysts), pancreatic ductal stones, pancreatic duct strictures, chronic pain and type 3c diabetes